 There are amazing tools available online that can help you create unique, stunning visuals for your site.
-We have combined them together here, take a look at this post for ways to create pictures that add value to your content.
+We have combined a few of them in this post, so take a look at it and discover some great ways to create pictures that add value to your content.

 2. File Name

-Remember that Google is smart, but it doesn’t actually see your images and decide if they are relevant.
-It can only read, so the file name (and text surrounding the photo) becomes important.
-Default names like “001.JPG” won’t hurt your SEO, but it’s not going to do any good either.
-For image SEO, we recommend using your primary keywords in the name of the picture.
-Something in this format “main-keyword-for-image-seo.jpg” where “main keyword” is your primary keyword.
+Default names like “001.JPG” won’t hurt your SEO per se, but it’s not going to do any good either.
+To improve your image SEO, we recommend including your primary keywords in the name of the picture.
+It could be something in this format: “main-keyword-for-image-seo.jpg” where “main keyword” is your primary keyword.

-The dimensions are important.
-First for user experience and then for the Google picture search.
 Have you ever noticed that most images in Google search results are more wide than tall?
-Google doesn’t lay out any clear guidelines in this regard, but we recommend using the photos that fit your page nicely without leaving any white spaces around it.
+Google doesn’t lay out any clear guidelines in this regard, but we recommend using the photos that fit your page nicely without leaving any awkward white space around it.

 Bonus Tip: Make sure the images you use are mobile-friendly.
 Testing it on different screens is the way to go.
 WordPress is able to optimize images for all screens by adding src.

 This is directly proportional to the site speed.
 The bigger the size, the more time it will require to load which will have a negative impact on your overall site and image SEO, as well as on your bounce and engagement rate.
 Hence, the smaller and lighter the image the better your site will perform.